-Besides replicating findings from USA within a heterosexual, British population, we aimed to demonstrate that heterosexual identity is perceived as more fragile (easily compromised) than gay identity using four different methodologies, and to test possible explanations for this asymmetry.
+Besides replicating findings from the USA within a heterosexual, British population, we aimed to demonstrate that heterosexual identity is perceived as more fragile (easily compromised) than gay identity using four different methodologies, and to test possible explanations for this asymmetry.

 To address these aims, we investigated fragility perceptions of sexual orientation (heterosexual identity vs. gay identity), and six possible moderators of the effect.
-In terms of measures of fragility of sexual orientation, we used three different approaches.
-The first approach involved analysing participants' perceptions of a male target who engaged in behaviour that contradicted his disclosed sexual orientation (Study 1).
-The second examined participants' free-responses concerning behaviours required to change someone's mind about the sexual orientation of a male target (Study 2a) or female target (Study 2b).
-For the third and fourth studies, participants indicated their agreement with 14 statements related to the fragility of heterosexual identity (or gay identity), for each gender (Study 3) or in a gender-neutral version (Study 4).
-Additionally, Study 4 investigated the underlying explanations (moderation effects) for the effects observed: participants' estimates of gay/lesbian population, social dominance orientation, right wing authoritarianism, prejudice against gay/lesbian people, contact quantity and contact quality.
+In terms of measures of the fragility of sexual orientation, we used three different approaches.
+The first approach involved analyzing participants' perceptions of a male target who engaged in behavior that contradicted his disclosed sexual orientation (Study 1).
+The second examined participants' free-response concerning behaviors required to change someone's mind about the sexual orientation of a male target (Study 2a) or female target (Study 2b).
+We acknowledge, that perceptions of masculinity and heterosexuality (in men) are intertwined, sexual and gender identities are also separate constructs, and accordingly, they should not be treated as redundant (i.e., gay men can be masculine or feminine; see, Glick et al., 2007).
+While this research strongly connects with ideas about gender identities, it is novel in focusing on sexual identities.
+Moreover, by testing For the third and fourth studies, participants indicated their agreement with 14 statements related to the fragility of heterosexual identity (or gay identity), for each gender (Study 3) or in a gender-neutral version (Study 4).
+Additionally, Study 4 investigated the underlying explanations (moderation effects) for the effects observed: participants' estimates of gay/lesbian population, social dominance orientation, right-wing authoritarianism, prejudice against gay/lesbian people, contact quantity, and contact quality.

-Based on previous findings, we expected an asymmetry in fragility perceptions between heterosexual identity and gay identity; i.e., heterosexual identity should be perceived as more fragile than gay identity.
-We predicted that the effect would occur for both men (Studies 1, 2 and 3) and women (Studies 2 and 3), though the effect may be smaller for women (Studies 2 and 3).
+Based on previous findings, we expected an asymmetry in fragility perceptions between heterosexual identity and gay identity, that is, heterosexual identity should be perceived as more fragile than gay identity.
+We predicted that the effect would occur for both men (Studies 1, 2, and 3) and women (Studies 2 and 3), though the effect may be smaller for women (Studies 2 and 3).
 Additionally, based on the social normativity model, we predicted that the asymmetry in fragility perceptions between heterosexual identity and gay identity would be moderated by individual estimates of the gay/lesbian population.
 As participants report higher estimates of the gay/lesbian population, the asymmetry between the (higher) perceived fragility of heterosexual identity and the (lower) perceived fragility of gay identity should be smaller.
 We hypothesize that when gay identity is more prevalent (i.e., higher estimates of gay/lesbian population), there would be a decrease in fragility perceptions of heterosexual identity and an increase for gay identity.
 Further, we do not have specific predictions for the other five moderators but their inclusion was needed to rule out their effects as alternative explanations for the results found here.
 Finally, as a methodological note, we aimed to be as consistent as possible across all the studies and to rule out possible spurious effects based on demographic variables.
 Thus, across all studies, if participants' age and gender were not independent variables, they were included as covariates.